Polish lawmakers back Holocaust bill, drawing Israeli outrage, U.S. concern

 Poland’s ruling Law and Justice party (PiS) says the bill is needed to protect Poland’s reputation and ensure historians recognize that Poles as well as Jews perished under the Nazis.
 Israeli officials said it criminalizes basic historical facts.

-The Senate voted on the bill in the early hours on Thursday and it will now be sent to President Andrzej Duda for signature.
+The Senate voted on the bill in the early hours on Thursday and it will now be sent to President Andrzej Duda, who has 21 days to decide whether to sign it into law.

-“We, the Poles, were victims, as were the Jews,” Deputy Prime Minister Beata Szydlo, a senior PiS figure and supporter of the law, said on Wednesday before the vote.
+“We, the Poles, were victims, as were the Jews,” Deputy Prime Minister Beata Szydlo said on Wednesday before the vote.
 “It is a duty of every Pole to defend the good name of Poland.
 Just as the Jews, we were victims.”

+The president has not said whether he will sign the bill, but has suggested he sympathizes with its aims.
+He told state television on Monday: “The matter needs to be explained calmly, but we absolutely cannot backtrack.”

-Under the proposed legislation, violators would face three years in prison for mentioning the term “Polish death camps”, although the bill says scientific research into World War Two would not be constrained.
+The bill would impose three years prison sentences for mentioning the term “Polish death camps”, although it says scientific research into World War Two would not be constrained.

 Israel “adamantly opposes” the bill’s approval, the Israeli Foreign Ministry said on Thursday.